UBC-MDS/nba_player_stat/CODE_OF_CONDUCT.md

 We have an on-call working group to manage the project and version control.
 The working group consists of four members who built the project.
 If you have any questions, you can contact the team members via email.

-- FUJIE Sun

 -   Peng Zhang

+-   Fujie Sun

 -   Chen Lin

 -   Nate Puangpanbut

 Any inappropriate submissions will be scrutinized and authors will be banned from future submissions.
 We strictly encrypt contributors' data and respect their privacy and personal information.